 Hyperlipidemia, or high cholesterol, refers to elevated levels of fats in the blood.
-Most people do not usually experience any symptoms, but having hyperlipidemia increases the risk of developing heart disease and increases the risk of stroke and death.
+People may not experience any symptoms, but having hyperlipidemia can increases the risk of developing heart disease.

 In this article, we explain the symptoms and causes of hyperlipidemia.
 We also look at how to prevent and treat it.

 Hyperlipidemia means there is too much cholesterol in the blood.

 Cholesterol is a waxy fat molecule that the liver produces.
 It is essential for healthy cell membranes, brain functioning, hormone production, and vitamin storage.

 There are two types of proteins, or lipoproteins, that transport cholesterol to the cells: Low-density lipoproteins (LDL), or bad cholesterol, and high-density lipoproteins (HDL), or good cholesterol.
 LDL has damaging effects on health.
 HDL, however, counteracts the effects of LDL.